osrf-migration/vrx-wiki/events/19/vrx_challenge.md

 For the evaluation of your Phase 3 submissions, the solutions will be run through new configurations that are not released prior to the Phase 3 deadline, to exercise the solutions ability to deal with new configurations and conditions.

+### Docker Optional Arguments

+Some features of docker require extra command line arguments.
+If your team would like to specify an extra command line argument when executing your submitted docker image, please let the VRX Technical Team know as soon as possible by creating a new issue in the issue tracker.
+We will deal with these requests on a case by case basis.
+For now we are only aware of one team that requires the extra `nvidia_runtime=true argument` for their solution - see [this PR](https://bitbucket.org/osrf/vrx-events/pull-requests/36/2019-rehearsal-team_nirom/diff).
+We will make every effort to be as flexible as we can with the team solutions while providing a fair competition for all.

+We do not expect many teams to want or need the flexibility to add additional command line arguments, but in cases were it can allow teams to innovate without giving them a competitive advantage, we want to work to make that happen.

 ## Submission process

 We expect to receive three files from each competitor prior to this event: